top of page

 How does Tufting work?

-Tufting begins with the main star of the show, the Tufting Gun!
-It's a handheld machine that shoots out tufts of yarn threads into a primary fabric, creating a fluffy rug effect.
-All you have to learn is how to position and angle the gun to apply consistent pressure onto the taut fabric in order to create a firm hold.
+Tufting begins with the main star of the show: the Tufting Gun!
+This handheld machine shoots tufts of yarn into a primary fabric, creating a fluffy, textured rug effect.
+All you need to learn is how to position and angle the gun to apply consistent pressure onto the taut fabric, ensuring a firm hold.

-Make sure the foot of the gun is always pressed perpendicular against the primary fabric at any time while you are tufting.
-If there is too little pressure, the fabric will tend to jump and flap against the gun and the yarn will dance off the cloth.
-Always try to maintain it at 90 degrees too or else it might rip the cloth out.
-If this all sounds a bit confusing to you, don’t worry, we’ll be there to guide you through each step of the entire process.
+Make sure the foot of the gun is always pressed perpendicular to the fabric while tufting.
+Too little pressure will cause the fabric to jump and flap, making the yarn misalign.
+Keep it at roughly 90 degrees, or the cloth might tear.
+If this sounds a bit confusing, don’t worry — we’ll guide you through every step of the process.

 bottom of page